 - School Affiliation / Campus Based EMS Group and any applicable leadership titles

 - A brief biography (100 words) suitable for printing as well as a current CV and/or resume

 Your CV/Resume will be uploaded after submitting the online form.
 Follow the link from the submission confirmation page to the file upload section.
 You must be logged in to upload files.
 Resumes can in be Microsoft Word (.doc or .docx) or Adobe Acrobat (.pdf).
 If you are co-presenting your Vomacka talk with a second person, there are two options for resumes; upload one resume to each option to avoid over-writing your co-presenter's resume.

 - Proposed talk title and abstract both suitable for printing (abstracts should be no more than 200 words)

 - A detailed outline of the proposed 45 minute presentation is encouraged as well

 Your outline will be uploaded after submitting the online form.
 Follow the link from the submission confirmation page to the file upload section.
 You must be logged in to upload the file.
 This can be Microsoft Word (.doc or .docx) only.

 After submitting the online form, please be sure to upload your Resume/CV and your Presentation Outline using the links on the site.
 You must be logged in to upload files.
 If you are co-presenting your Vomacka talk with a second individual, you can submit them as separate files (Resume 1 and Resume 2), but both must be uploaded by the person who made the original submission.
+The file upload link can be accessed after the original submission is made via the speaker portal.
 Please remember that your application is not complete without uploading your Resume/CV and your Presentation Outline.
 Only fully complete applications will be considered.

-The deadline for Richard W. Vomacka submission was January 30, 2018.
+The deadline for Richard W. Vomacka submission will be January 30, 2019.